A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Discussion of the experimental results

 The efficacy of the stabilization is further demonstrated in Fig. \ref{Allan} that shows the Allan plot of the Sagnac frequency relative to a 14 days long locked run.
 No data were discarded and the Allan is certainly affected by the environmental disturbances produced by the everyday activity.
 At high frequency the signal is dominated by the environment vibration noise, while it is achieved a long time stability better than $3 \times10^{-9}~$rad/s over one day.
 By comparison, we superimpose the Allan plot of a selected time interval (about two hours) in unlocked operation.
 Note that also in the best condition of the free running mode it was possible to acquire a continuous set of data without spikes or jumps for no more than two or three hours.

 The location guesting GP2 is a building downtown and it's quite noisy.
+There are different noise sources: electromagnetic one is related to the elevator, vibrations to people moving through the corridor alongside our laboratory, sometimes not only people but also heavy instrumentation.
+We must stress that the apparatus is not simply affected by spurious rotations.
+Sagnac frequency is reconstructed from the interferometric signal by Hilbert algorithm and the accuracy of the procedure at the high frequencies is sensitive to the noise on the photodiode due to the electronic and to the vibrational noise.
+Equation 1 shows that the Sagnac frequency is affected also by the fluctuation of the orientation through the factor $\cos{\theta}$.
+We studied the effects of temperature variations in a high sensitivity RLG of 3.60 m of side placed in a very quit site, deeply underground in INFN GranSasso laboratory\cite{basti2021}.
 An evaluation of its instrumental sensitivity in locked configuration can be deduced from the plots of Amplitude Spectral Density shown in Fig. \ref{fig:ASD}, calculated in selected lime interval with the lowest environment noise.

 A level of 2 nanorad/s/Hz$^{-1/2}$ is achieved in 0.02-0.3 Hz range.
 Note that in present configuration the high frequency locking efficiency is limited by the PZT, as stated in section 3.

 The technique described in the previous chapter allows the stabilization of the ring geometry and of the scale factor of the RLG, but it does not give the opportunity of optimizing the ring geometry following the procedure suggested in \cite{Santagata2015}.
 For this purpose it is necessary to measure the absolute values of the ring optical path and of the diagonals length.
 Knowing this quantities, it is possible to evaluate an expected value of the scale factor $S$ and to compare it with the measured one.